yangfcm/algorithm-js/readme.md

 - Two nested for loops iterating over different collections -> O(n\*m)
 - Sorting -> O(n\*log(n))
 - Searching a sorted array -> O(log(n))

-## Data Structure

-Ways of organizing information with optimal 'runtime complexity' for adding or removing records<br>
-JS natively implements severl data structures.
-But you still need to be familiar with 'inferior' data structure

-### Typs of data structure

-- Queues: First-in-first-out data collection.
-- Stack: First-in-last-out data collection.
-- Linked List: An ordered collection of data, which contains some amount of nodes.
-Each node contains some data and a reference to the next node.
-It has two special nodes, which are head node and tail node.
-- Tree: A collection of data with multiple levels or hierachies.
-The node structor in a tree is similar to the node in linked list but tree also has some special nodes: parent node, child node, sibling node, root node etc. A common operation of tree is iteration.
-Unlike other types of data structure whose data has an order, tree doesn't.
-So it can have two ways of iteration: Breadth-First algorithm(广度优先) and Depth-First algorithm(深度优先)
-- Binary Tree: A tree, with every node having two or zero children.
-The two children nodes are called left node and right node.
-- Binary Search Tree: A binary tree and every node's value is greater than its left value and less than its right value.

 ## How to run